ariefeko/ai-article-grabber/README.md

 - Article extraction quality depends on publisher HTML structure.
 - RSS feeds may rate-limit or block requests.
-- Local RAG quality depends on collected article volume and Ollama model behavior.
+- Local RAG quality depends on collected article volume and chat model behavior.
-- Qdrant and Ollama must be running for real indexing and answering.
+- Qdrant and Ollama must be running for real indexing and local answering.
+- OpenAI-compatible chat providers do not replace the Ollama embedding model.

 ## Future Improvements